 Factor #2 – Proficiency

-Everyone of us are born with unique skill-sets and no one person is good at everything.
-Collaboration and synergy by combining one another’s strengths and offsetting weaknesses has been the cornerstone of mankind’s dominance for centuries.
+Every one of us is born with unique skill-sets and no one person is good at everything.
+Collaboration and synergy by combining one another’s strengths and offsetting weaknesses have been the cornerstone of mankind’s dominance for centuries.
 If you have played role-playing games such as Diablo before, you know that each and every character has their own strengths and weaknesses.
 The wizard is not as physically endowed as the warrior but beats him hands down in magical prowess.
 You want to train the wizard in its strengths to be the best magic wielder, not a pseudo-warrior who can never be as good as the original.
-Same principle applies in your life as well.
+The same principle applies to your life as well.

 Yes, you can always hone your skills by practicing, but on a scale of 1-10, the most you can improve in a certain area is by 2 points.
 For people who are bad at singing, they can never go beyond a proficiency scale of 4.
 The wiser thing to do would be to work on your strengths and bring it up from 6 or 7 to a 9 or 10 where you can be world class and the best ‘wizard’, not trying to win the warrior at their game.
 According to this article from Harvard Business Review, the most successful managers are those who play to their strengths while avoiding their areas of weakness.
-The benefits of choosing a course in university based on your proficiency are tremendous; you will have an easier time outperforming the competition in class and school will be a breeze for you.
-More importantly, you develop your proficiency further to an unprecedented level and become exceptionally good at your area of expertise, instead of wasting your precious university years covering up your weaknesses.
-Playing at your strengths zone prepares you adequately for a fulfilling career where you will be ahead of competition immediately upon graduation.
+The benefits of choosing a course based on your proficiency are tremendous; you will have an easier time outperforming the competition in class and school will be a breeze for you.
+Playing at your strength zone prepares you adequately for a fulfilling career where you will be ahead of competition immediately upon graduation.